Nimo

 Exothermic → releases heat; endothermic → absorbs heat.

-Compare ΔH per mole and convert to energy per device for real comparisons.
+Compare ΔH per mole; convert to energy per device for accurate comparisons.

-Activation energy and catalysts determine whether a reaction is practical at ambient conditions.
+Activation energy and catalysts dictate practical reactions at ambient conditions.

-Consider by-products, toxicity and waste management when assessing suitability.
+Assess by-products, toxicity, and waste management for application suitability.

-Reversible systems allow storage and repeated use; irreversible systems suit single-use applications.
+Reversible systems support storage and repeated use; irreversible systems are for single-use.

-Cost of reactants and logistics can outweigh theoretical energy advantages.
+Cost of reactants can overshadow theoretical energy benefits.

 Built with v0